axmolengine/axmol/docs/CODING_STYLE.md

 Use `auto` to avoid type names that are just clutter.
 Continue to use manifest type declarations when it helps readability, and never use `auto` for anything but local variables.

-**Definition:** In C++11, a variable whose type is given as `auto` will be given a type that matches that of the expression used to initialize it.
+**Definition:** The `auto` keyword lets the compiler deduce a variable's type from its initializer.
 You can use `auto` either to initialize a variable by copying, or to bind a reference.

 ```cpp
 vector<string> v;